-Transportation: Two (2) employees are proposed as part of the project.
-Access roads are not a Category 4 County-maintained roadway.
+Transportation: One (1) employee is proposed as part of the project.
+Access roads are Category 4 privately-maintained roadway.
 A road evaluation was provided which indicate the roads are maintained by a road association and developed to the functional equivalent of a road Category 4 standard with the recommended improvements and were found to be functionally appropriate for the expected traffic.
 Less than significant impact.

-Tribal Cultural Resources: Archaeological or historic resources occur within the project area.
-The project was referred to the Northwest Information Center and Bear River Band of the
+Tribal Cultural Resources: The project was referred to the Northwest Information Center and Bear River Band of the Rohnerville Rancheria.

-Rohnerville Rancheria.
 Ongoing conditions of approval are incorporated regarding the Inadvertent Discoveries Protocol to protect cultural resources.
 Less than significant impact.